 Ella Andrews

-2022 – Present
+2022 – 2024

 Ella Andrews recently completed her graduate studies in conservation for archaeology and museums at University College, London.
 She worked at the Fitzwilliam Museum in Cambridge and the Institute for Archaeology in London, along with archaeological projects in Egypt, Israel, the United Kingdom, and the United States.
 Ella received an undergraduate degree in applied anthropology with a concentration in archaeology from the University of North Carolina, Charlotte.
-She will undertake treatment and preventive care projects and will also assist with supervision of students in the lab.
+She will undertake treatment and preventive care projects and will also assist with the supervision of students in the lab.

 Kaitlyn Wright

-2019 – Present
+2019 – 2022

 Kaitlyn Wright is the current Andrew W. Mellon Advanced Fellow in Objects Conservation in the Parsons Conservation Laboratory.
 While at the Carlos Kaitlyn has examined and treated silver objects for reinstallation in the Greek and Roman Galleries and Egyptian objects for the upcoming exhibition of the Senusret Collection.
 She has collaborated on technical studies with graduate students in Art History and is researching the technology of ancient gilded surfaces.
 She received her Masters in Art Conservation specializing in objects from SUNY Buffalo State College, completing internships at the Metropolitan Museum of Art, the Athenian Agora Excavations, and the Institute for Aegean Prehistory - Study Center East Crete.
 Kaitlyn earned her BA in Art History with a minor in German Language and Literature from the George Washington University.